viking-sudo-rm/stacknn-core/README.md

 Depends on numpy and torch.

+## Acknowledgements

+Thanks to the various members of [Computational Linguistics at Yale](http://clay.yale.edu/) who contributed to the various iterations of this library.
+All the contributors are listed on the Contributors page.

 ## Contributing

 This project is managed by [Computational Linguistics at Yale](http://clay.yale.edu/).
 We welcome contributions from outside in the form of pull requests.
 Please report any bugs in the GitHub issues tracker.
 If you are a Yale student interested in joining our lab, please contact Bob Frank.